microsoft/FLAML/README.md

 2. It is easy to customize or extend.
 Users can choose their desired customizability: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training and evaluation code).

-3. It supports fast automatic tuning respecting constraints.
-The tuning procedure can be used in distributed HPO frameworks such as ray tune or nni.
+3. It supports fast automatic tuning, capable of handling complex constraints/guidance/early stopping.

 FLAML has a .NET implementation as well from [ML.NET Model Builder](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder).
 This [ML.NET blog](https://devblogs.microsoft.com/dotnet/ml-net-june-updates/#new-and-improved-automl) describes the improvement brought by FLAML.